alibaba/arthas/site/src/site/sphinx/en/advanced-use.md

 ## pipe

-Arthas provides `pipe` to process the result returned from commands further, e.g. `sm org.apache.log4j.Logger | grep <init>`.
+Arthas provides `pipe` to process the result returned from commands further, e.g. `sm java.lang.String * | grep 'index'`.
 Commands supported in `pipe`:

 * grep - filter the result with the given keyword
-* plaintext - remove the color
+* plaintext - remove the ANSI color
 * wc - count lines

 ## async in background